J-2 Documents and Status

 A J-1 student or scholar may bring a qualified spouse and/or unmarried children under the age of 21 to the U.S. while the student or scholar is engaged in his/her program in the U.S. The dependents enter the U.S. under the visa category of J-2.

-Students may request DS-2019 documents for the dependents upon submission of adequate additional financial support, proof of additional medical insurance for the dependents*, and passport copies to the Immigration Specialist at the Center for International Education (CIE).
+Students may request DS-2019 documents for the dependents upon submission of adequate additional financial support, proof of additional medical insurance for the dependents*, and passport copies to the Immigration Specialist at the Office of International Students and Visiting Scholars (OISVS).
 The dependents then use their own DS-2019 to apply for a J-2 visa from their nearest U.S. embassy or consulate.

 J-2 dependents may not remain in the U.S. beyond the tenure of the principal J-1 student or scholar, and their status is dependent upon the status of the J-1 student or scholar.
 J-2 dependents have no restrictions on study at this time.
 However, J-2s wishing to pursue a post-secondary degree full-time may wish to apply for a change of status to J-1 before enrolling full-time.